|How Plasma Boy Got His Name (Short Version)

 We stared in disbelief as the Zombie was being devoured by this demon from within.
 All I could think about was that all the hard work and years of nurturing this car into a race vehicle were going up in smoke before my eyes.
 Bruce had grabbed a nearby towel and had soaked it in the standing rain puddles, then threw it over the plasma ball.
 But like an insatiable monster, it ingested the fabric and the towel was vaporized in an instant.

 Minutes before this all started, I had talked with John about the warning labels atop the stout little Genesis batteries: "Extremely High Current, Do Not Short!"
 I was thinking that at any instant, the plasma ball should go away, that the little 16 amp-hour batteries would surely be exhausted soon.
 But the quasar continued!

 Finally, it went super nova, and shrank back to a white dwarf - but then, FLAMES erupted!
-With my family now gathered around the inferno, I exclaimed, "God, now it’s on fire!"
-My daughter in her classic teenage sarcasm, looked at me totally seriously and said, "Why, are you an idiot?"
+With my family now gathered around the inferno, I exclaimed, "God, now it's on fire!"
+In her classic teenage sarcasm, my daughter looked at me totally seriously and said, "Why, are you an idiot?"